-Inpatient surgeries increased to 2,450 in fiscal year 2024, compared to 2,437 in fiscal year 2023 and 2,470 in fiscal year 2022.
+Inpatient surgeries to 2,450 in fiscal year 2024, compared to 2,437 in fiscal year 2023 and 2,470 in fiscal year 2022.
 The most significant factor in this decrease was the migration of joint replacement procedures from the inpatient to the outpatient setting, with associated reductions to the reimbursement for these procedures.
 Depending on various risk factors, these procedures may still be done as inpatient procedures; however, this is now the exception, rather than the rule.
-Joint procedures classified as inpatient increased to 21.0 percent in fiscal year 2024.
+In fiscal year 2024, 21.0 percent of joint procedures were classified as inpatient.
+In fiscal year 2023, it was 19.0 percent and in fiscal year 2022, it was 15.0 percent.